idris-aitmoulay/Tuto-Node.js/Readme.md

 this repository is for node js cluster.

 ## tuto-01 :
-it's an exmple taken from node js documentation.
+it's an exmple taken from node js documentation. \

+index.js run at multiple time with different childProcess id